 While a walk-in closet is made to store a lot of items, you may not be using it to its fullest potential.
 With the right walk-in closet ideas, you can create a space that is beautiful and functional.
-This guide will teach you about closet design ideas, organizers and closet systems that will help you streamline your space.
+This guide includes closet design ideas, walk-in closet organization tips and closet systems to help you streamline your space.

 Whether you’re planning to turn your walk-closet into a dressing room complete with seating and lighting or you just need a few good spots to store your favorite shoes, there is a closet system for you.
 But there are a few things to consider before purchasing.

 - Do you need a simpler design featuring wire shelving that will provide storage at different heights?